 How to attract diverse applicants

 Encouraging and promoting diverse new entrants not only benefits our industry as a whole but gives your production or company access to fresh insight and perspectives.
 ScreenSkills provides advice on how to use your apprenticeship application process to attract under-represented groups of talent.
+For more information about recording and processing diversity data, please see the ScreenSkills guide to diversity and inclusivity monitoring.

 Screen employers are increasingly looking for new ways to attract fresh talent to address skill shortages facing the sector, but there are still groups that remain significantly underrepresented.
 Employers who help attract talent from these groups will benefit not just those they are hiring but also the industry at large.